m-jmc/m-jmc-XGBoost-Example-WBCD/README.md

 ## **Correlation Plots** {.tabset .tabset-fade}
-Correlation plots of features and removed highly correlated features
+Correlation plots of features.
+To prevent multicollinearity a correlation cutoff of .75 is used to remove highly correlated features.

 ### Correlation